george-gowers/CocktailsByGeorgev2/README.md

-- Cocktail app that emails you a recipe.
+- Cocktail app that emails you a cocktail recipe.
 - Created with Ruby on Rails.
 - Hosted on Heroku.